JojoDeveloper01/Blogii/to-do-list.md

         [] If its logged in, get the blog from the DB

 [] The local logic has to be synchronized with the DB:
-    [] Has to update the title of the blog in the DB [] Has to create the posts on the DB
+    [x] Has to update the title of the blog in the DB [x] Has to create the posts on the DB
-    [] has to work the when open the post
+    [x] Has to work the when open the post
-    [] Has update the the title of teh post on the DB [] Has update the the content of the post on the DB [] Has to Create Blogs on the DB
+    [x] Has update the the title of teh post on the DB [X] Has update the the content of the post on the DB [] Has to Create Blogs on the DB

 [] Add A Blogs visualizer